How to Put String in a Weed Eater

 Weed whacker strings (trimmer line) differ in size, shape, and model.
 Here are the key features you need to consider:

-- Size: The size or gauge of a string is usually non-negotiable.
-The most common sizes are .095, .080, and .065 inches.
-Check the manual to see what size you need – your weed whacker won’t work if you choose the wrong size.
+What happens if you use the wrong size trimmer line?
 A string that’s too big can get stuck, and a string that’s too small is more likely to break.

 Note: If you have an auto-feed string trimmer, look for a spool replacement instead of just a roll of string.